richmondu/FT900/Alexa/Amazon Alexa Client/README.md

          https://github.com/alexa/avs-device-sdk/wiki/Raspberry-Pi-Quick-Start-Guide-with-Script
       2. Run and verify everything is working as expected.
          Note: Say 'Alexa' to trigger voice recording.
 Alternatively, press 't' key followed by Enter key to trigger recording.
+         First run requires authorization.
+Go to https://amazon.com/us/code and type the code displayed in  the logs.

 B. Integrate AVS SDK modifications (AVS SDK 1.11.0, [12-19-2018])

       1. The RPI Alexa Gateway is a customized AVS SDK.